Consultant and Locksmith Schemes

-SCEC Security Zone Consultants are endorsed by SCEC to provide physical security advice at the request of Australian Government agencies regarding the:
+SCEC Security Zone Consultants are endorsed by SCEC to provide physical security advice at the request of Australian Government agencies regarding:

 Endorsement is dependent on the applicant meeting the criteria and being assessed as a fit and proper person.
-SCEC Security Zone Consultants are required to renew their endorsement every four years.
+SCEC Security Zone Consultants are required to renew their endorsement every five years.

 Australian Government departments and agencies may use the services of a SCEC Security Zone Consultant to establish appropriate physical security environments for the protection of official information and assets.
 A list of currently endorsed security zone consultants can be found in the SCEC Security Zone Consultant Register.